 Religious freedom is a natural right; it is a human liberty.
 Despite the claims of some critics, the US Constitution, awesome document though it is, is not the source of religious freedom (or any other liberty, for that matter).
 The Constitution simply attempts to protect man’s natural right of religious freedom (from the federal government).
-Thus, though Jefferson is often lauded for his call for a “separation of church and state,” his statute indicates even he believed in a moral concept greater than the Constitution.
+Thus, though Jefferson is often (mistakenly) lauded for his description of a “separation of church and state,” his statute indicates even he believed in a moral concept greater than the Constitution.

 The religious freedom protected by the US Constitution results in an amazing array of public ideological and theological differences.
 That’s a good thing, and America should hold that up to the world as a model.

 A private organization also regularly promotes Religious Freedom Day.